Robert Hugill

-Robert Hugill (born 1955) is a British composer, journalist, lecturer and blogger.
+Robert Hugill (born 1955) is a British composer, journalist and blogger.
 He runs classical music blog "Planet Hugill".

 Opera

 The Genesis of Frankenstein (setting a libretto by the composer based on Mary Shelley's Frankenstein) was premiered by the Helios Collective at the CLF Art Cafe, Peckham on 28 October 2015, directed by Ella Marchment, choreography by Sarah-Louise Kristiansen, musical director Noah Mosley.